kle-hauzenberg/revisiting-gnng/README.md

 ![Beltrami convergence](docs/figures/beltrami_convergence.png)

 On both benchmarks, the GNNG variants reach substantially lower relative `L2` errors than Adam and L-BFGS.
-The report contains the full discussion, including ablations and implementation details.
+The recorded runs also include the ablations used in the accompanying report.

 ## Setup